Anti Aging Supplements you Need to Include in Your Daily Routine

 You can’t stop time, but you can slow down how your body ages with your diet, lifestyle, anti-aging supplements, and biohacks.

 Why Do We Age?

 There are many theories that explain why we age.
-One of them is that our body, cells, and genetic materials have accumulated damage while losing its ability to self-repair.
-These damages may arise from oxidative stress and reducing antioxidant capacity.
+One of them is that our body, cells, and genetic materials have accumulated damage while losing their ability to self-repair.
+These damages may arise from oxidative stress and reduced antioxidant capacity.